Amazon’s Alexa is coming for your microwave, wall clock and more

 There was one noticeable absence amid Amazon’s announcements and bragging about the growing intelligence of Alexa — any discussion of privacy and security.
 Amazon has buttons on all its Echo devices that cut off their microphones’ ability to record.
 But earlier this year, Amazon got a very public black eye when a family caught one of its speakers recording its conversations and sending the recording to a friend.
 Amazon said the incident was a random misunderstanding on the part of Alexa.

-Amazon’s goal is not only to sell its own Alexa-enabled devices but also to get it built into other devices, from thermostats to toilets.
+Amazon’s goal is not only to sell its own Alexa-enabled devices but also to get Alexa capabilities built into other devices, from thermostats to toilets.
 (Yes, toilets.)
 What is Amazon doing to make sure all those other gadgets handle our data appropriately?

 Amazon’s strategy for the holiday shopping season puts the emphasis on low prices and new twists on everyday items.
 That’s distinct from rivals such as Apple and Samsung, which have unveiled subtly improved — and expensive — new phones, tablets and smartwatches.